 - Place the cream in a separate bowl.
 Using an electric mixer with a whisk attachment, whip the cream until soft peaks form.

 - Gently fold the whipped cream into the cream cheese mixture.
+Start by adding about a quarter of the whipped cream to loosen the mixture, then fold in the remainder.

 - Transfer the filling to the cooled crust, and spread evenly.
 Chill for at least 6 hours before serving.

-11 Comments on “Lemon Icebox Pie with Toasted Coconut Crust”
+11 Comments on “Lemon Icebox Pie”

 Icebox pies are the best, especially in the summer!
 I have never tried lemon, it looks wonderful.